Foley Catheter Placement and Care

 What is a Foley catheter?

 A Foley catheter is a sterile tube that is inserted into your bladder to drain urine.
 It is also called an indwelling urinary catheter.
 The tip of the catheter has a small balloon filled with solution that holds the catheter in your bladder.

 How is a Foley catheter placed?

-How do I care for my Foley catheter?
+How do I care for my catheter and drainage bag?

 - Clean your genital area 2 times every day.
 Clean your catheter area and anal opening after every bowel movement.

 - Secure the catheter tube so you do not pull or move the catheter.
 This helps prevent pain and bladder spasms.
 Healthcare providers will show you how to use medical tape or a strap to secure the catheter tube to your body.

 - Keep a closed drainage system.
 Your catheter should always be attached to the drainage bag to form a closed system.
 Do not disconnect any part of the closed system unless you need to change the bag.

 - Keep the drainage bag below the level of your waist.
 This helps stop urine from moving back up the tubing and into your bladder.
 Do not loop or kink the tubing.
 This can cause urine to back up and collect in your bladder.
 Do not let the drainage bag touch or lie on the floor.

 - Empty the drainage bag when needed.
 The weight of a full drainage bag can be painful.
 Empty the drainage bag every 3 to 6 hours or when it is ⅔ full.

 - Clean and change the drainage bag as directed.
 Ask your healthcare provider how often you should change the drainage bag and what cleaning solution to use.
 Wear disposable gloves when you change the bag.
 Do not allow the end of the catheter or tubing to touch anything.
 Clean the ends with an alcohol pad before you reconnect them.

 - No urine is draining into the bag: